 Her body was found at 6.45am on March 26 in a field near a drainage ditch in Abiko, Chiba Prefecture, some 10km from her house.

 A day later, her school bag was found in an area near the Tone River in Ibaraki Province, which is some 20km from Abiko.

 Investigators said Linh’s belongings were found scattered in places which were even not accessed by locals.

 Linh’s case has caused alarm and high dudgeon among the Japanese people.
-Many parents worry for the safety of their children, who often go to school on their own every day. – VNS
+Many parents are concerned about the safety of their children, who often go to school on their own everyday. – VNS